sowbug/ld14/README.txt

 - Gameplay adjustment.
 Way too much clicking right now.
 Is there an easier way to do the UI?
 Also, kind of boring, as expected ("that whole making-it-a-good-game thing").

+FAQ:

+Q. What's with the weird game name?
+A. It rhymes with how I mispronounce Ludum Dare.

+Thanks:

+- Family (Mary, Thomas, Emily, and Kid #3 From The Future) for moral support, lack of interference, and occasional focus group participation
+- Erik for feedback, suggestions, and bug reports
+- Dave for feedback, pre-coding brainstorming, and bug reports